hsf-training/hsf-training-reana-webpage/_episodes/06-developing-parallel-workflows.md

 We now know how to develop reproducible analyses on small scale using serial workflows.

-In this lesson we shall learn how to scale-up for real-life work which usually requires using parallel workflows.
+In this lesson we shall learn how to scale up for real-life work which usually requires using parallel workflows.

 ## Computational workflows as Directed Acyclic Graphs (DAG)

-The computational workflows can be expressed as a set of computational steps where some steps depends on other steps before they can begin their computations.
-In other words, the computational steps constitute a Directed Acyclic Graph (DAG) where each graph vertex represents a unit of computation with its inputs and outputs, and the graph edges describe the interconnection of various computational steps.
+Computational workflows can be expressed as a set of computational steps where some steps depend on other steps before they can begin their computations.
+In other words, the computational steps constitute a Directed Acyclic Graph (DAG) where each graph vertex represents a unit of computation with its inputs and outputs, and the graph edges describe the interconnections between computational steps.
 For example:

 <img src="{{ page.root }}/fig/Tred-G.svg.png" width="20%" />

-The graph is "directed" and "acyclic" because it can be topographically ordered so that later steps depends on earlier steps without cyclic dependencies, the progress flowing steadily from former steps to latter steps during analysis.
+The graph is "directed" and "acyclic" because it can be topologically ordered so that later steps depend on earlier steps without cyclic dependencies, with progress flowing steadily from earlier steps to later steps.

 The REANA platform supports several DAG workflow specification languages: